 - Mention your favourite brands in your content and make sure you tag them on social media.

 The type of equipment you’ll need depends on what kind of content you’re going to create.
-We recommend the Logitech Pro Stream Webcam, the Blue Yeti USB Mic, and the Canon Powershot SX540.
+We recommend the Logitech Pro Stream Webcam, the Blue Yeti USB Mic or MAONO Lavalier wireless lapel microphones for a more mobile mic, and the Canon Powershot SX540.
 All have lots of blogger-friendly features at a reasonable price.